At Beach House Center for Recovery, we offer a comprehensive continuum of care for people recovering from substance use disorders.

 With a dedicated team of medical clinicians, psychiatric providers, and addiction care specialists, we proudly offer innovative tools for overcoming and managing addiction disorders and their co-occurring conditions.

-Relapse, also called recurrence or return to substance use, affects a significant percentage of people being treated for addiction.
+Relapse, also called recurrence or return to substance use, affects a significant percentage of people treated for addiction.

-It’s important to recognize that relapse is not necessarily an indication that treatment has failed or doesn’t work.
+It’s important to recognize that relapse does not necessarily indicate that treatment has failed or doesn’t work.
 When relapse occurs, it is an indication that supplementary therapeutic attention is necessary.

-At Beach House, we offer relapse prevention programs that empower patients with the resources they need to recover from relapse quickly and recognize the triggers that generate the impulse to use substances.
+At Beach House, we offer a personalized relapse prevention program in Florida that empowers patients with the resources they need to recover from relapse quickly and recognize the triggers that generate the impulse to use substances.

 Relapse prevention programs are forms of coping psychotherapy and post-treatment education.
 The goal is to teach specific skills that help people with addiction disorders cultivate effective strategies for avoiding recurrent substance misuse.

-Beach House Center for Recovery’s relapse prevention program is based on the following four concepts:
+Beach House Center for Recovery’s relapse prevention program is based on the following four concepts

-- Relapse after recovery is an incremental process; it doesn’t happen suddenly, so recognizing any gradually accumulating stresses is critical.
+- Relapse after recovery is an incremental process.
+It doesn’t happen suddenly, so recognizing any gradually accumulating stresses is critical.

 - Relapse prevention requires relaxation of the mind and body and continual therapeutic support.